hariag/javisbot-python/README.md

         model="gpt-3.5-turbo",
         training_file="file-abc123",
     )
-except openai.APIConnectionError as e:
+except jarvisbot.APIConnectionError as e:
     print("The server could not be reached")
-    print(e.__cause__)  # an underlying Exception, likely raised within httpx. except openai.RateLimitError as e:
+    print(e.__cause__)  # an underlying Exception, likely raised within httpx. except jarvisbot.RateLimitError as e:
-    print("A 429 status code was received; we should back off a bit.") except openai.APIStatusError as e:
+    print("A 429 status code was received; we should back off a bit.") except jarvisbot.APIStatusError as e:
     print("Another non-200-range status code was received")
     print(e.status_code)
     print(e.response)